tylergoodman/MGSV-shuffle/README.md

 'shuffles' your MGSV helicopter music by copying a random file in a given folder over the file that MGSV reads from to play in your helicopter

+**warning** this overwrites your file, so make sure you have a copy of it elsewhere

 #### Usage
 MSGV-suffle PATH_TO_FILE PATH_TO_MUSIC_FOLDER [INTERVAL]